 You said: can we have a personal budgets calculator – I have seen one on another Local Offer?

 We did: Because personal budgets can be from Education, Health and Care Services they need joint planning and agreements and services have different ways of calculating Personal Budgets for their service based on their own thresholds and criteria.
 As such, BCP Council is not able to create a calculator at present but will liaise with the Local Authority in question to find out about how they have arrived at creating a calculator.
 Further subsequent clarification was given by the parent/carer that the request is actually for a care costs calculator.
 Colleagues have been asked if one can be developed for BCP Council.

 You said: I went onto the schools, colleges and training section but couldn’t find a list of schools, are they on there?

 We did: yes, we have details of all Bournemouth, Christchurch and Poole schools on the Local Offer.
 They can be found on this page under the ‘Schools’ tab.
 This section is due to be re-designed to make it simpler to navigate, but in the meantime, to make education providers easier to find, we have added links to them in the opening text on the page.
 We have also added in a link to the GOV.UK find and compare schools in England tool.

 You said: the information on the how to ask for an EHCP page is not correct.

-We did: a meeting has been held with Parent Carers Together, SENDiass and the council to discuss this and changes are being made to the information on the page and other changes will be made once agreement is reached on the wording to be used.
+We did: a meeting has been held with Parent Carers Together, SENDiass and the council to discuss this.
+Some changes have already been made to the information on the page and other changes will be made once agreement is reached on the wording to be used.

 You said: accessibility - when using a screen reader, the lozenges don’t have titles, so the Visually Impaired users don't know which lozenge is which.